return42/sphkerneldoc/linux_src_doc/drivers/s390/cio/device_ops_c.rst

 Return
 ------

-%NULL if no extended sense data has been stored or if no CIW of the specified command type could be found, else a pointer to the CIW of the specified command type.
+ \ ``NULL``\  if no extended sense data has been stored or if no CIW of the specified command type could be found, else a pointer to the CIW of the specified command type.

 .. _`ccw_device_get_path_mask`: